bogomirov/keyboard-shortcuts/README.md

 #Uninstall

 You can uninstall the keyboard shortcuts project by following few steps.
-On Windows 7:
+On Windows&reg; 7:

 1) Ensure that there are no desktop images provided by the project who are currently in use by your desktop theme, or switch to a different theme completely by navigating to: